-First of all I have to make clear the the bad and ugly are far in minority.
-Sometimes they pop up to make me aware, to keep me focused and they help me finding a balance.
+First I have to make clear the bad and ugly are far in the minority.
+Sometimes they pop up to make me aware, to keep me focused and they help me find a balance.
 This is life, not just the highs, but like the mountains – ups and downs – together they make it real.

 People on the Via Dinarica

 The people here are curious and surprised to meet a Dutch girl in their mountains.
 They take my hand and show me around.
 I am curious too, I don’t know how to milk a cow or how to make cheese.
 I never cooked on a stove that runs on wood (don’t know what it’s called), never even made fire on my own.

 I always had my own bedroom, running water from the tab and a toilet that flushes.
 There was food in the fridge and a supermarket around the corner.
 I don’t know how to grow veggies and I never had to take care of twenty cows or hundreds of sheep.
 I’m actually a bit afraid of animals, because I don’t know how to behave or how to treat them.
 Nevertheless, people respect me.
 They don’t ask for anything and put on some make up when I ask if I can take a picture of them.

 Because of all these good, meaningful moments, I’m extremely positive.
 I believe that it’s this vibe that leads to more positivism.
 Maybe I’m naïve and I forget about the bad and ugly, but unfortunately it’s what other people are complaining about or warning me for.

 The rubbish, for example.
 That’s absolutely very ugly.
 High in the mountains it’s not really a problem, but wherever people live, there is waste.
 Plastic bottles, cans and all sorts of litter on a big pile.
 Sometimes they try to burn it, which gives a disgusting smell, but often they don’t seem to care.